flpolyshape/flpolyshape.github.io/index.md

 ### Support or Contact

-If you would like to contact the eboard for SHAPE please send an email to the [secretary](mailto:clong4947@floridapoly.edu).
+If you would like to contact the eboard for SHAPE please send an email to the secretary at [clong4947@floridapoly.edu](mailto:clong4947@floridapoly.edu).